PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggFetcher.md

 ## Credits

 - **Author:** Gin
-- Wakaraina (for experimenting egg efficiency)
+- Wakaraina (for experimenting with egg mechanism)

 <hr>